kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Init workflow {#init-workflow}

-`kubeadm init` bootstraps a Kubernetes control-plane node by executing the following steps:
+`kubeadm init` bootstraps a Kubernetes control-plane by executing the following steps:

 1. Runs a series of pre-flight checks to validate the system state